Master Degree in Science and Executive Engineering

 Minor-related activities, an essential feature of teaching in the programme, provides the concluding component of the Master Degree course.
-It is conducted at the 15 research centres under the guidance of 260 scientists.
+It is conducted at the 15 research centers under the guidance of 260 scientists.
 The latter are in charge of 1,000 research contracts supported by a closely knit network of 200 or more companies.

-These activities do not comprise any specialization but rather implementation of the qualities acquired throughout the course: adaptability, lucidity, a sense of observation, a practical sense, mastery of fundamental theoretical tools, rapid adaptation to a specific technical field and an aptitude for communication and teamwork.
-Choosing a minor does not necessarily mean focusing, after graduation, on a specific industrial sector or on commitment to a specific career.
+These activities do not comprise any specialization but rather an implementation of the qualities acquired throughout the course: adaptability, lucidity, a sense of observation, a practical sense, mastery of fundamental theoretical tools, rapid adaptation to a specific technical field and an aptitude for communication and teamwork.
+Choosing a minor does not necessarily mean focusing, after graduation, on a specific industrial sector or on the commitment to a specific career.

-Training received through the minor and the substantial individual work provided by the student are not aimed at ensuring mastery of a specific discipline or sector.
+Training received through the minor and the substantial individual work provided by the student is not aimed at ensuring mastery of a specific discipline or sector.
 They provide an opportunity for working in a team, in contact with researchers and practitioners, to arrive at a practical solution to a particular problem requiring an exceptional capacity for both analysis and synthesis.
 The work of students in their minor involves stating a problem correctly, constructing their approach and offering tangible solutions.
 This can only be achieved by devoting adequate time to a particular field.

 42 Minors credits – to be chosen among 17 sub-fields: